Tell your listeners why it’s important and how it affects them.

 And it’s especially soul-crushing when they don’t even pay attention or change the topic entirely.
 Feeling dismissed is the worst.

-Recently, while browsing Reddit, I came across a post about the inability to tell an engaging story.
-I came to the conclusion that I needed to get better at telling stories.
-I was failing to engage my listeners.
+Recently, while browsing Reddit, I came across a post by an introvert who said he felt incapable of telling engaging stories.
+I came to the conclusion that I needed to get better at telling stories, too, because I was failing to engage my listeners.

 It’s easy to tell a story badly.
 You’ve probably been on the other end of bad storytelling and have gotten bored.